-Use hydrosols in toners, creams, lotions, body sprays, room sprays and in place of water in most formulations.
-They will impart both fragrance and therapeutic benefits to your products.
+Hydrosols are highly beneficial for inclusion in toners, creams, lotions, body sprays, room sprays and in place of water in most formulations.
+They will impart both their natural aroma and their beneficial properties into to your products.
 Hydrosols are also wonderful when used as wetting agents in clay facials.
-An anti-bacterial preservative should be considered for preserving products that contain hydrosols.
+Hydrosols are also generally much safer than essential oils for use with babies.

-Pure hydrosols are more gentle and thus even more fragile than their essential oil counterparts.
-They do not have the same concentrated anti-bacterial properties that essential oils possess and are subject to much more rapid degradation.
-Even when stored in an ideal, sterile environment, the shelf life of hydrosols is limited to 6-24 months, depending on the specific hydrosol.
+Pure hydrosols are more fragile than essential oils.
+Hydrosols do not have the same concentrated anti-microbial properties that essential oils possess and are subject to more rapid degradation.
+Even when stored in an ideal, sterile environment, the shelf life of hydrosols is limited, depending on the specific hydrosol.
 Each of our hydrosols lists the typical shelf life.
 However, the shelf life can be negatively impacted if it is not stored in cool, sterile conditions.
 Because hydrosols are water-based, a suitable preservative should be considered for preserving products that contain hydrosols.

 For more in-depth information about hydrosols, we offer the 290 page book Hydrosols: The Next Aromatherapy written by Suzanne Catty.
 Suzanne Catty is well known for her knowledge and work with hydrosols.
 Please see the Bookstore section for pricing information.